quocthanh2694/pancake-bot/readme.md

-# Pancake swap bot auto buy
+# Pancake swap bot auto buy & sell by PYTHON

 ## How to run